Helping your child cope with blood draws (1536)

 - Talk to your child about the test.

 - You could say something like: There will be a small pinch to get some blood.
 The blood tells the doctor important information about your body.
+Your important jobs are to help hold still and to take big breaths.
 While they are getting the blood, we can play with the tablet.

-- Tell what choices they will have and make a coping plan (see below).
+- Tell them what choices they will have and make a coping plan (see below).

 - Watch this video to help prepare: https://childrenswi.org/medical-care/laboratory-services.
 Caregivers, please watch first to decide if it is right for your child.